Chemical-Reaction/e-commerce-server/README.md

-# Petsy E-Commerce Store Client Application
+# Petsy E-Commerce Store Server

   Our e-commerce store Petsy is a client application where users can browse pet products, add items to their cart, and submit an order by using the Stripe payment system at checkout.